How Long Do Veneers Last? Are Veneers Permanent?

 12. Smile Center Turkey Approach

-At Smile Center Turkey, veneer planning is approached as a balance between aesthetics, enamel preservation, gum health and bite stability.
-The goal is long-term satisfaction — not a rushed cosmetic outcome.
+At Smile Center Turkey, veneer planning balances aesthetics, enamel preservation, gum health, and bite stability.

 FAQs